abigailroberg/bait-and-tracker/README.md

 # Bait and Tracker

-A fishing tournament catch tracker allowing anglers to see updated standings, number of fish caught, leaderboards sorted by total fish length, and more.
+Fishing tournament application that allows users to register the weight, length and picture of the fish caught.
+The application shows 3 different leaderboards total bag length, longest and heaviest fish.

 ## Authors